2020-21 Fantasy Basketball Rankings (Updated!)

 Keep signing me up for young talented scores this season.
 Zach LaVine finished top 12 in scoring last season and bumped up his 25 PPG up to 28 over the final two months of the season.
 Jimmy Butler recorded some playoff games for the ages but has proven to up his game in the playoffs.
 Butler averaged 16.8 PPG in March compared to his 26.2 PPG in the finals.
 I expect heavy regression with a short offseason for the veteran.

 Draymond Green was one of the bigger busts in fantasy last season.
-But I expect him to get back to his category stuffing ways with the splash brothers back on the floor.
+But I expect him to get back to his category stuffing ways with Stephen Curry back on the floor.

 Malcolm Brogdon proved to be an important part of the Pacers lineup in the bubble with averages of 21.5 PPG and 10.5 APG in the playoffs and 18.2/6/6.3 in August.
 He’s a big riser for me and could even receive a bigger bump if Victor Oladipo leaves town.

 I love the Billy Donovan hire for sophomore Coby White.
 The young bulls should flourish in an up-tempo offense.
 White ended last season on a tear averaging 26.1 PPG adding 4.5 APG.
+Michael Porter Jr., needs to be rising on everyone’s list after his impressive showing in Orlando.
+MPJ is a true stat stuffer and more minutes are on the way in 2020.
 OMG!
 Another Jimmy Butler mention, my bad folks but his load management at times should help Tyler Herro flourish.
 Herro was great averaging 19.2 PPG alongside 6.2 RPG, 4.8 APG in the playoff series against the Celtics.
 It sounds like change is coming to San Antonio.
 The youth movement propels Dejounte Murray up the rankings.
 Murray finished the season with a line of 13.1/6.1/4.4 over the final 9 games adding 1.9 SPG.
 Expect an increase in minutes and a top 70 fantasy finish.
 Jonathan Isaac’s injury should open up scoring opportunities for Orlando Magic players.
 Markelle Fultz showed a lot of promise in certain spots last season and will have plenty of chances this season to make his mark.

 We finish off the last few rounds taking chances on guys like Collin Sexton and RJ Barrett.
 Wasn’t thrilled with either rookie campaign but both can score and both teams (Knicks, Cavs) are lacking mightily in the scoring department.
 Stay tuned for updated rankings after NBA free-agency and draft!